Eathoo88/Blog-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.freecodecamp.org/) - This helped me learn the basics of the  HTML and CSS.
+- [https://www.freecodecamp.org/] - This helped me learn the basics of the  HTML and CSS.
-- [Example resource 2](https://www.w3schools.com/) - This is also a good website to learn a new feature or to find how to code something that you don't remember.
+- [https://www.w3schools.com/] - This is also a good website to learn a new feature or to find how to code something that you don't remember.

 ### AI Collaboration